guoqiao/vimrc/README.md

 ## Quick Start

-On Ubuntu:
+On Ubuntu or macOS:
 ```
 git clone https://github.com/guoqiao/vimrc.git ~/.vim
 cd ~/.vim
 ./bootstrap.sh  # install deps via brew or apt
-./update-plugins.py  # clone all plugins into pack/
+./update-plugins.py  # clone or update all plugin repos into pack/
 ```

 Later, if you want to update plugins, just run: